Class: Lich::Common::PathNavigator

 end

-This method sets the current path to the provided new path.
+Sets the current path to the specified value.

 Parameters: